PHPJava666/M3HL/README.md

 ## Datasets
 **Preprocess**: refer to the image pre-processing method in [CoraNet]and [BCP] for the Left atrium dataset and ACDC dataset.
 The `dataloaders` folder contains the necessary code to preprocess the Left atrium and ACDC dataset.
-Pancreas pre-processing code can be got at [CoraNet].

-**Dataset split**: The `./Datasets` folder contains the information about the train-test split for all three datasets.
+**Dataset split**: The `./Datasets` folder contains the information about the train-test split for all datasets.
 ## Usage
 We provide `code`, `data_split` and `models` (Include pre-trained models and fully trained models) for the Left atrium dataset and ACDC dataset.